Organizations must overcome these offshore challenges in order to scale up their tech operation successfuly to Vietnam.

 Offshore Challenges: Cultural Barriers

-It is obvious that cultural differences are hinders to effective communication, right across the project, from within the project team to external stakeholders.
+It is obvious that cultural differences hinder effective communication, right across the project, from within the project team to external stakeholders.

 This can be particularly challenging for tech talent from deferential cultures such as Vietnam who may feel less comfortable speaking up or sharing ideas directly, especially if they are new to the team or in a more junior role.